abolkog/react-native-course/README.md

 # React Native Course

-This repo contains the code of the course
+This repo contains the course code.